manukatnoria/Team27-WebProject/README.md

 ### Investors

 Explore investment opportunities with PTK Cleaning and become a part of our journey towards innovation and growth, Just Enter your Details and we will make and All the Arrangements on Email.
-Provide links to related code files (github) & link to the feature (shell.hamk.fi) .
+[Github - Farhana](https://github.com/manukatnoria/Team27-WebProject/blob/main/Farhana-investor.php) & link to the feature (shell.hamk.fi) .

 ---